Refinitiv/websocket-api/README.md

 * Logging in via Authentication
 * Monitoring connection health via Ping messages

-The Examples are found under the Applications/Examples folder.
+The examples are found under the Applications/Examples folder.
 Examples are provided in the following languages:

 * C#
 * Java